aws-samples/aws2tf/README.md

 **Porting to Python**
 ----

-A port of this tool to Python is underway, assisted greatly by Amazon CodeWhisperer.
+A port of this tool to Python is underway, greatly aided by Amazon CodeWhisperer.
-The Python version will work alongside this version and will gradually replace the bash shell scripts in this code base.
+The Python version will coexist with this version and will gradually replace the bash shell scripts in this codebase.
-The python version uses the new terraform v5 method of importing resources, but still also de-references to terraform adresses and looks for dependacies as aws2tf has always done.
-It will also be dramatically fatser making far fewer calls to terraform.
+The Python version utilizes the new Terraform v5 method of importing resources, while still dereferencing Terraform addresses and searching for dependencies as aws2tf has always done.
+It will also be significantly faster, making far fewer calls to Terraform.

-Instructions on how to use this new verison and phase over to it simply by setting an environment variable coming soon...
+Instructions on how to use this new version and phase over to it simply by setting an environment variable will be provided soon...

 ----